To inspire and connect humanity through story + film.

 Despite the current fear-based landscape of media, LGHtv actually believes people are craving media content that not only entertains but connects humanity at a heart level.
 LGHtv is on a mission to prove that love is winning!
 Through powerful storytelling and well-produced media, LGHtv is committed to telling the stories of global humanity in hopes of inspiring passionate living and heartfelt connection.
 By illuminating the stories where a person's passion intersects with a need in humanity, LGHtv believes people will be empowered to appreciate cultural differences, take humanitarian action, and ultimately change the world!

 The Hansows began the adoption process from Uganda, Africa... and after one and a half years of waiting, they made the decision to move there.
-They sold all of their stuff, found people to rent out their home, packed up their 2 year old Asher, and made the move.
+They sold all of their stuff, found people to rent out their home, packed 10 suitcases, a double stroller, and their 2-year-old son, Asher, and made the move.

 So Much More Than Adoption

 The adoption was anything but easy... but it went through and the Hansows were elated.
-By this point in their story, they met a group of widows who'd moved south, affected by war in Northern Uganda.
-They began offering jobs through creating a necklace line called SUUBI (Hope).
+By this point in their story, they met a group of widows who had moved south, affected by war in Northern Uganda.
+They began offering jobs through creating a paper-beaded jewelry line called SUUBI(hope).
 In that first year, they were employing nearly 50 women on a weekly basis.

 The Oprah Show